-Academic probation occur when a student's cumulative grade point average falls below a 2.0 after the term in which they were conditionally accepted or after the term in which they were placed on academic warning.
+Academic probation occurs when a student's cumulative grade point average falls below a 2.0 after the term in which they were conditionally accepted or after the term in which they were placed on academic warning.
 A student on academic probation will have one term to achieve good academic standing.
 In order to improve student success, students will be limited to ten credits during the probation term.
-Academic probation occurs when a student's cumulative grade point average falls below a 2.0 after the term in which they were conditionally accepted or after the term in which they were placed on academic warning.